 What were your key learnings?

 I was shocked at the speed that stuff stopped happening.
 This was a key reason for me to be part of the Rambutan free webinars; our ‘gift to the world’.
-Over 3,000 people attended our webinars which resulted in several chats about what I could offer people, as a gift.
+Over 1,200 people registered for our webinars which resulted in several chats about what I could offer people, as a gift.
 I’d always been tuned-in to helping others but the amount that increased was exponential.
 Whether that was help with being made redundant, being on furlough or even just with life.
 There was a core Rambutan team operating to keep the business going.
 My hours were long and challenging but rewarding.

 My key focus was on recognising my resilience.
 Taking control of more within my life and identifying how much was inside my locus of control.
 For example, I chose to watch the news only once a day.
 I even found a total stranger in Spain who was there to help my parents when I couldn’t be.
 I believe that was a godsend and a blessing from an angel.
 Even now, this person still helps my parents.
 How amazing!